How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 ECA – Educational Credential Assessment

-The following categories of PR applicants need to get an ECA:
+The following PR applicants need an ECA:

 - World Education Services